 “I’m grateful that the disciplinary process has ended and extremely appreciative of the tremendous support I have received throughout my short time with the Browns organization,” Deshaun Watson said in a statement released by the team.
 “I apologize once again for any pain this situation has caused.
 I take accountability for the decisions I made.
 My focus going forward is on working to become the best version of myself on and off the field and supporting my teammates however possible while I’m away from the team.
 I’m excited about what the future holds for me in Cleveland.”

-Watson's first game is now scheduled for Sunday, Dec.
-4 against his former team, the Houston Texans in Week 13 at NRG Stadium.
+Watson’s first game will be December 4 at Houston against his former team, the Texans in Week 13.

 “As we have previously conveyed, Deshaun and his representatives have abided by the NFL and NFLPA structure awaiting a final decision and we have respected the process,” Dee and Jimmy Haslam said in a statement.
 “Now that a decision on discipline has been reached, we understand this is a real opportunity to create meaningful change and we are committed to investing in programs in Northeast Ohio that will educate our youth regarding awareness, understanding, and most importantly, prevention of sexual misconduct and the many underlying causes of such behavior.
 Since Deshaun entered our building, he has been an outstanding member of our organization and shown a true dedication to working on himself both on and off the field.
 We will continue to support him as he focuses on earning the trust of our community.”

 A total of 25 lawsuits were filed against Watson, who settled 23 of them this summer.
 One case remains active, and another was dropped after a judge ruled the plaintiffs would be required to use their names in court filings.

 The Texans also settled 30 lawsuits that were filed against the team this summer alleging they enabled Watson’s alleged behavior.